 - The Director of a company and shareholder can be the same person.

 The public limited company formation requires generating registered securities to the public by offering a stock of the company for the first time on the stock exchange.
 A public company is not supposed to start the business just for the sake of gaining a firm registration certificate.
 A public limited company is eligible when it fulfils the following criterion

 - Shareholders can transfer their share

 - Can have 7 members including 3 director minimum and maximum has no limit

 - The general public can invest in their share

-- Minimum paid-up capital is 50 Lakhs
+- The minimum paid-up capital is 50 Lakhs

-- It must obtain a trading certificate
+- A public limited company must obtain a trading certificate

 - The elected directors are representatives of the other shareholders in taking decisions and managing the company.